 Medical Affairs has many customers to serve, including KOLs, community HCPs, payers, patient groups, and internal customers.
-Customer centricity begins with knowing your customer.
+Customer-centricity begins with knowing your customer.
 If you were to walk through your office and ask each member of your medical affairs team who the top KOLs are, would they know?
 In order to be truly customer-centric, you must start by organizing all work around your customers.

 It is important to clarify which customer groups you are going to focus on.
-Once you have a specific customer group, spend some time working through the following steps to create a customer centric plan.
+Once you have a specific customer group, spend some time working through the following steps to create a customer-centric plan.

 Step 1: Who are your customers?

 Start by clarifying which customers you want to organize around.
 This is a matter of prioritization, as you do not have enough resources to fully organize around every customer.
-Let’s say you choose to focus around your top Key Opinion Leaders (KOL).
+Let’s say you choose to focus on your top Key Opinion Leaders (KOL).
 Everyone involved in the customer experience should know the KOLs by name.
 Currently, your Medical Directors and Medical Science Liaisons (MSL) may know who your top KOLs are.
 But what about finance?
 How about operations?
 Both departments have functions whose decisions, processes, and staff impact those KOLs.
 If you come across them or join a Zoom meeting with them, would everyone be able to tell you who the top KOLs are by name?
 Would all members of the team have aligned goals toward their engagement?

 Step 2: What do KOLs want?